senocular/senocular.github.com/articles/js_class_is_not_syntactic_sugar.md

 - `class` functions are always in strict mode
 - `class` `prototype` properties added by the class are not writable
 - Unlike `function` declarations, `class` declarations are not hoisted
-- A `class` name binding is available everywhere within a class for named classes, for both expressions and declarations
+- A `class` name binding is available everywhere within a class for named classes, for both expressions and declarations (the only exception being for computed property names which are evaluated before the class name binding is made)

 ### Internal Slots Used with `class`